annegautham/annegautham.github.io/index.md

     title="Education"
     page_url="/education/"
     image_path="/assets/images/nucampus.jpg"
-    description="A formal education serves as the foundation of an my knowledge and abilities.
+    description="A formal education serves as the foundation of my knowledge and abilities.
 I've not only had the privilege to take fascinating classes not in STEM, but also in the humanities, arts, and social sciences.
 As John Wick demonstrated, the pen(cil) is mightier than the sword." %}

 {% include card.html
     title="Experience"
     page_url="/experience/"
     image_path="/assets/images/experience/cmsDetector.jpeg"
-    description="Through research at institutions like Fermilab and in studies at programs like the Ross Mathematics Program, I've have been able to apply my knowledge and acquire new skills." %}
+    description="Through work, research, and study at institutions like Fermilab and the Ross Mathematics Program, I've have been able to apply my knowledge and acquire new skills." %}

 {% include card.html
     title="Portfolio"